Mineralogy of Halides, Carbonates + SulfatesMineralogy of Halides, Carbonates + Sulfates

 Formula: CaMg(CO3)2

-In contrast to calcite, dolomite is hardly attacked by cold, diluted acids, such as HCl, but dissolves easily in hot acids with strong effervescence.
+In contrast to calcite, dolomite resists cold, diluted acids (such as HCl) but dissolves easily in hot acids with strong effervescence.

 dolomite - Iran - carbonates